Skip to content

 What is academic misconduct?

-Academic misconduct includes acts or omissions by a student that have the potential to give an unfair advantage in assessments.
+Academic misconduct is defined by the University as acts or omissions by a student that has the potential to give an unfair advantage in assessments.
+A student's intention is not relevant to whether they have committed an offence.

-• Failing to declare that a third party has helped in the presentation of your assessed work
+• Failing to declare that a third party has helped in the presentation of your assessed work.
+This includes the use of generative Artificial Intelligence

 • Getting help from third parties in relation to proof-reading, correcting English or a target language where the learning outcomes include a specific requirement to demonstrate ability in written English or a target language